amarnathreddy0201/amarnathreddy0201/README.md

     - He Initialization: When using ReLU, He initialization keeps activations balanced across layers without the risk of saturation or vanishing gradients.

 ### 83) What is Ridge regression?

+- Ridge regression is a procedure for eliminating the bias of coefficients and reducing the mean square error by shrinking the coefficients of a model towards zero in order to solve problems of overfitting or multicollinearity that are normally associated with ordinary least squares regression.

 - Ridge regression is a statistical technique that corrects for multicollinearity in linear regression models.
 It's also known as L2 regularization or Tikhonov regularization.
 How it works